facebookresearch/omnilingual-asr/README.md

 <tr>
 <td style="width: 40px; vertical-align: top; padding-top: 5px;">⚠️</td>
 <td style="vertical-align: top;">
 <strong>Important:</strong> Currently only audio files shorter than 40 seconds are accepted for inference.
-We plan to add support for transcribing unlimited-length audio files shortly.
+We are actively working on adding support for unlimited-length audio files.
+See our <a href="#-roadmap--future-work" style="color: #F3BF58;">Roadmap</a> for details.
 </td>
 </tr>
 </table>